Bring back Sedona's Night Sky

 Interval

-The airport's white-green beacon rotates and flashes into surrounding neighborhoods, mountainsides, and bedrooms roughly every four seconds.
+The airport's white-green beacon rotates and flashes across portions of the surrounding landscape roughly every four seconds.
 All night.
 Every night.

 2014